How Much Does an Exterminator Cost?

 Q. Which pests require more than one treatment to control?

 Fleas, ticks, and bed bugs will most likely need more than one treatment.
 The initial treatment will usually kill the adult insects, but larvae and eggs are notoriously difficult to kill, and there are most likely eggs and larvae in all different stages in the home, so it may take several waves of treatment to kill newly hatched insects before they can lay more eggs.

 Q. What is the worst type of pest?

 Termites are the worst type of interior pest.
-They eat through the wood in your house at an alarming rate and reproduce quickly, so they’re tough to find and tough to kill.
+They eat through the wood in a house at an alarming rate and reproduce quickly, so they’re tough to find and tough to kill.
 They do billions of dollars’ worth of damage to homes every year.
 They’re closely followed by carpenter ants, which cause much the same type of damage but are more easily eradicated.
-Bedbugs, which don’t carry disease or harm people beyond potentially itchy bites, are tough to kill, so while they’re not dangerous, their removal can be a long and expensive prospect, and the sleeplessness they create makes the whole experience more stressful.
-Fire ants won’t do damage to your home, but they can build large nests quickly in walls and under floors inside and emerge to deliver painful bites that can cause severe allergic reactions.
-If you become aware of these pests in your home, call an exterminator promptly.
+Bed bugs, which don’t carry disease or harm people beyond potentially itchy bites, are tough to kill, so while they’re not dangerous, their removal can be a long and expensive prospect, and the sleeplessness they create makes the whole experience more stressful.
+Fire ants won’t do damage to a home, but they can build large nests quickly in walls and under floors inside and emerge to deliver painful bites that can cause severe allergic reactions.
+After becoming aware of these pests, call an exterminator promptly.